LoveToCommit/vexss-spring/README.md

 Vendelligence targets the EXTERNAL web using the Google Custom Search JSON API.
 I needed a solution that worked with the INTERNAL data storage mechanism I had deliberately designed into Vendelligence - the Query Model class.
 VExSS would be an initial solution prototype.
-It uses Elasticsearch because (a) it's easy to install and configure, (b) can handle high volume data, (c) is near-real-time and (d) is open source so we don't have to rely on external vendor APIs with massive fees.
+It uses Elasticsearch because:
+* (a) it's easy to install and configure,
+* (b) can handle high volume data,
+* (c) is near-real-time and
+* (d) is open source so we don't have to rely on external vendor APIs with pricey fees.
 We get enough horsepower that we can adapt it to our needs.

-The reason there are so many extra flag-type JSON fields and label categories is I knew I would create a lot of these files per Vendor or Open Source Project (OSP).
+Note: The reason there are so many extra flag-type JSON fields and label categories is I knew I would create a lot of these files per Vendor or Open Source Project (OSP).
 And I need a lot of these files to have any chance of getting useful output from machine learning frameworks.
-Last I started research into the Google Sentiment Analysis and Natural Language Processing APIs.
-Most require labels and methods to train the system on the data samples.
+Last week, I started research into the Google Sentiment Analysis and Natural Language Processing APIs.
+Most require labels and methods to train the system on the data samples, based on the documentation and tutorials I read, so I'll use these as a starting point.

 ## PRECONDITIONS
 1. elasticsearch runs on localhost:9200